Cheliko/users-list-application/README.md

 # Users List App

-The application will display a list of users, and an option to view the user details for each user in the list
+The application displays a list of users, and an option to view the user details for each user in the list.

 To run  the project run `npm run dev` from the root folder